MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 | IPS min brightness, headphones, original cartridge	| mW	| hr |

 ## Audio Recordings and Spectrum
-I mentioned the sound of the DMGC is "warmer" than an original GBC - it's bassier with less buzzing background noise (owing mostly to the modernized power supply).
-I connected the headphone jack to my computer's microphone input, and used Audacity to obtain line out recordings.
+For these results, I connected the headphone jack to my computer's microphone input, and used Audacity to obtain line out recordings.
 Then I graphed the spectrum using Audacity's "plot spectrum" analysis tool.
-You can see the larger gain at the lower frequencies in the spectrum plot of the DMGC.
-I also took some recordings of the pro-sound output as well - it's even cleaner than from the amplifier.
-I'm not an audiophile, but I'm pretty sure the DMGC all-around sounds nicer, at least through headphones.
+You can see the larger gain at the lower frequencies in the spectrum plot of the MGBC, similar to the results from my DMGC project.
+I'm pretty sure the MGBC all-around sounds nicer than a stock system, at least through headphones.
 Listen for yourself!
 (GitHub only allows for video files to be embedded, MP3 files are provided above)

 ### Original GBC Audio